wilkerlucio/media-looper/README.md

 The label is automatically saved as you type.
 Hit return or escape to remove the focus from label input.

+### Tree View

+When a loop time is contained inside the range of another loop, this loop will be displayed as a child of the parent loop.
+This is common when you want, for example, to break a section to train in smaller sections and later go wider.
+If there are many levels of nesting, the loops will indent accordingly.

+IMAGE

 ### Duplicate loop

 ### Delete loop